eficode-academy/kubernetes-katas/intro.md

 postgres        1/1     1            1           27s
 ```

-> :bulb: You might need to issue the command a couple of times, as it might take a few seconds for the deployment to be created and available.
+> :bulb: You might need to issue the command a couple of times, as it might take a few seconds for
+> the deployment to be created and available.

-## Access the application from the Internet
+### Access the application from the Internet

 We are getting a little ahead of our exercises here, but to illustrate that we actually have
 a functioning application running in our cluster, let's try accessing it from a browser!

-First of, get the `service` called `frontend` and note down the NodePort, by finding the `PORT(S)` column and noting the number on the right side of the colon `:`
+First off, get the `service` called `frontend` and note down the NodePort, by finding the `PORT(S)`
+column and noting the number on the right side of the colon `:`

-> :bulb: A `service` is a networking abstraction that enables a lot of the neat networking features of Kubernetes.
+> :bulb: A `service` is a networking abstraction that enables a lot of the neat networking features
-> We will cover `services` in detail in a later exercise, so just go with it for now :-)
+> of Kubernetes.
+We will cover `services` in detail in a later exercise, so just go with it for now :thumbsup:

 ``` bash
 kubectl get service frontend